niklasf/shakmaty/README.md

 Changelog
 ---------

+* 0.15.1
+  - FEN parser was expecting `~` before promoted pieces, but it should be after.
 * 0.15.0
   - Moved `Position::from_setup()` to a seperate new trait `FromSetup`.
   - Square and file/rank index calculations are now performed with `u32` and